bufbuild/docs.buf.build/docs/bsr/studio.md

 [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) to understand the requirements.

-### Long running studio-agents
+### Long running Studio Agent Instances

-At Buf we deploy long running studio-agents with our internal infrastructure.
+At Buf we deploy long running Studio Agent instances with our internal infrastructure.
 Their endpoint are protected by SSO and combined with the Cookies option described above this allows us to reach any public or internal protobuf endpoint from Studio.
 Together with our public and private